-The foundation for the Element 3 is built on nineteen years of continuous development.
-Designed specifically for schools and beginner pilots, it is an incredibly easy and forgiving wing ideal for all levels of student training, from first flights to soaring, thermalling, and beyond.

-Replacing the Atom 3, the Element 3 is a totally new design with features and technology taken from our performance range, but implemented into a concept focused entirely on safety, ease of use, and the best inflation behaviour possible.
-The new profile, line layout, and internal structure, improves the efficiency and passive safety whilst retaining the forgiving nature required of school wings.
-The moderate aspect ratio has proven to be the ideal compromise for comfort, ease of use, and fun, whilst maintaining exceptional safety characteristics.
+The Spark 2 is a PPG wing designed specifically for schools and beginner pilots.
+Based on the Element 3, the Spark 2 is an incredibly easy and forgiving wing ideal for all levels of student training.
+The Spark 2 features technologies taken from our higher performance models but implemented into a concept focused very much towards, safety, forgiveness and excellent inflation behaviour.
+The new profile, line layout and internal structure improves the efficiency and passive safety whilst retaining the forgiving nature required for a school wing.
+The planform retains a moderated aspect ratio which has proven to be a good compromise for comfort, ease of use and fun whilst maintaining exceptional safety characteristics.